Visual Impairment IconHigh Contrast

 But as they went through the deep alleys of the garden that led down to the shore they came to a thing more wonderful.
 Before them, facing toward the sea, stood two great reindeer, their high horns reaching to the overhead boughs; and behind them lay a sledge, long and with deep sides like the sides of a ship.
 All blue they seemed in that strange light.

 “Are you coming to the blue moon?” called the fairy, and his voice whistled and shrewed to them like the voice of a wind.
-Hands-pansy gave back answer stoutly: “Yes, we are coming!”
-And indeed what better could he say?
+Hands-pansy gave back answer stoutly: “Yes, we are coming,” knowing no better thing to say.
 “But,” cried Nillywill, holding back, “what will the blue moon do for us?”

 The still air whistled through the reindeers’ horns; so fast they went that the trees and the hanging gardens and the palace walls melted away from view like wreaths of smoke.
 Sky and sea became one magic sapphire drawing them in towards the centre of its life, to the heart of the blue moon itself.